 To his credit, Theodorakis has many symphonic works, cantatas, chamber music, ballets, operas, and music score for films Zorba the Greek (1964), Serpico (1973), and Z (1969).

-The Mauthausen Trilogy, also known as The Ballad of Mauthausen, is possibly his best work and regarded as “The most beautiful musical work ever written about the Holocaust.”
+The Mauthausen Trilogy, also known as The Ballad of Mauthausen, is possibly his best work and is regarded as “The most beautiful musical work ever written about the Holocaust.”

 Theodorakis was arrested and exiled for his hatred and resistance towards the military junta in Greece during his career.